AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/overview.md

 Personalization of the web content that you provide to customers, means tailoring those experiences to their needs.
 This is based on the information that you have about them; for example, shopping summary, age, gender, geography, among others.

-Your Targeting engine then *decides* which personalized content (also known as Experience) should be displayed based on the current *Audience* (also known as Segment, defined by a Rule).
+Your Targeting engine then *decides* which personalized content (also known as Experience) should be displayed based on the current *Audience* (also known as Segment), which is defined by rules.

 Adobe Experience Manager as a Cloud Service (AEM) provides a framework of tools for:

-* authoring targeted content, for a range of audiences dependent on the available customer information
+* Authoring targeted content, suitable for a range of audiences, dependent on the available customer information.
-* defining the rules; used to resolve the known user information against an audience definition (segment)
+* Defining the rules used to resolve the known user information against an audience definition.
-* configuring your pages to present targeted personalized experiences; to render the specific content applicable to the current customer
+* Configuring your pages to present targeted personalized experiences; to render the specific content applicable to the current customer.

-The following overview helps you understand terms used for Personalization in AEM as a Cloud Service (with more details in the following sections):
+The following overview presents the terms used for Personalization in AEM as a Cloud Service, followed by a recommended order of action.

+## Experience {#experience}

+An experience is content that you want to be shown to an audience.

 ## Audience {#audience}

 An audience is a group of end users that you want to target with personalized content.
+When a visitor opens a web page, the page logic determines the audience to which they belong, and displays the content that you have created for that audience.

+Audiences are based on marketing segments.
+They are created either in AEM or Adobe Target; you can create Adobe Target audiences directly in AEM using the Audiences console.

-## Segment {#segment}
+### Segment {#segment}

-Within AEM, an audience is defined as a segment, based on rules (conditions).
-These are then resolved by the targeting engine to render the required content.
+Within AEM ContextHub, an audience is defined as a segment, based on rules (conditions).
+These are then resolved to render the required content.

-## Experience {#experience}

-The experience is content that you want to be shown to an audience.

 ## Activity {#activity}

+An activity:

+* defines the mapping of a specific audience (segment) with a specific experience,
+* defines the period of time for which the targeting is applied
+* identifies the [targeting engine](#targeting-engine) that your pages use

-An [activity](#activities) defines the mapping of a specific segment (audience) with a specific experience.
-This can be either be a personalization activity, or an A/B Test activity (in the case of the AEM+Target personalization workflow).
+The activity can be either a personalization activity, or an A/B Test activity (in the case of the AEM and Adobe Target personalization workflow).

+For example, an activity could define experiences for two separate audiences: people over the age of 30, and people under the age of 30.
+A page of a web site might then display different products for each experience.

+Or, as another example, your product catalog may include teasers that focus attention on seasonal products.
+So a Summer Sports activity might define the marketing segments that the teasers target during summer months.

+You define experiences for an activity.
+Use the [Activities console](/help/sites-cloud/authoring/personalization/activities.md) to create and manage the activities for your [Brands](#brand).
+You can also create activities as you author your [targeted content](/help/sites-cloud/authoring/personalization/targeted-content.md) with [Targeting mode](/help/sites-cloud/authoring/personalization/targeted-content.md#adding-and-removing-experiences-using-targeting-mode).

+## Brand {#brand}

+A Brand holds a selection of marketing activities and areas.

+When you create a brand using the Activities console, it also appears in the Offers console.

+## Area {#area}

+An area is a sub-division of a Brand.

 ## Personalized Experience {#personalized-experience}

-A [personalized experience](#personalized-experiences) is the personalized content to be displayed to your end customer, based on the audience definition; the segment that was resolved according to the rules.
+A personalized experience is an experience that is shown to a limited audience.
+The audience is defined by you, and the content is only be shown when the information known about the current end-user corresponds to that audience definition.

-When creating pages you define multiple experiences, with each experience resolving to one (or more) segment.
-If no segment is resolved, then default experience is displayed.
+When creating pages you define multiple experiences, with each experience resolving to one (or more) audience(s).
+If no audience is resolved, then the default experience is displayed.

-Audiences are based on marketing segments that are created either in AEM or Adobe Target.
-When a visitor opens a web page, the page logic determines the audience to which they belong, and displays the content that you have created for that audience.

-For example, an activity defines experiences for two separate audiences: women over the age of 30 and women under the age of 30.
-The women's page of a web site might display different products for each experience.

-You define experiences for an activity.
-You can use the [Activities console](/help/sites-cloud/authoring/personalization/activities.md#adding-editing-an-activity-using-the-activities-console) or [Targeting mode](/help/sites-cloud/authoring/personalization/targeted-content.md#adding-and-removing-experiences-using-targeting-mode) to add experiences to an activity.

 ## Targeting Mode {#targeting-mode}